Feng Zikai: Post-1949 career

 Feng's post-1949 career has received mixed interpretations, given the unsteady availability of materials on his life.
 Shelley Drake Hawks attempts to recover Feng's career after the revolution using materials in the public domain, as well as interviews with his children and other close acquaintances.
 Feng's daughter Feng Yiyin has published biographies and anthologies of her father's artwork and essays, including previously unpublished works created after 1949 and during the Cultural Revolution.
 She asserts that Feng was not "remolded" despite various reeducation attempts, but maintained his old beliefs and ideals even though he faced immense social and political pressure to become less "bourgeois".
 During this time, Feng turned to translation as a primary form of intellectual output, painting and writing only in secret.
 In 1954, the Party's art policies shifted and Feng's pre-1949 cartoons came into the spotlight.
 Although Wang Zhaowen wrote an article in the People's Daily accusing Feng's manhua of unhealthy content, Premier Zhou Enlai praised his artwork and commissioned a compilation of it.
 Zhou also invited Feng to write a preface to the anthology, which the artist was wary of, in case he accidentally overstepped his bounds.
 Also in 1954, Feng was invited into the public scene and granted prominent positions in artistic and literary circles.
 He was offered membership on the Standing Committee of the national Chinese Artists' Association and vice presidency of the regional Shanghai branch.
 He also helped run various high schools in Shanghai and enjoyed social prominence during the Hundred Flowers period.
 In 1958, Feng was almost labeled a "Rightist", but avoided controversy by lying low.
 In the 1960s, he was elected president of the Shanghai Chinese Painting Institute as well as chairman of the Shanghai Artist's Association.
 Given his prominent stature and popularity among the public, Feng found himself continually rising in leadership positions in the Shanghai cultural establishments.
 But as time passed, he felt he could no longer keep silent, writing essays that criticized the Great Leap Forward and other Party policies and initiatives.
 He believed in the ideology, but felt the Party did not truly care for ordinary people.
 Feng's patrons in the upper echelons of the political systems no longer supported him, and he moved into forced retirement.
-He painted much of the Paintings for the Preservation of Life after 1949, first collaborating with Hong Yi before his death, and then afterward, in contact with Guangqia, a Singaporean monk who helped publish them outside Mainland China.
+He painted much of the Protection for Living Beings after 1949, first collaborating with Hong Yi before his death, and then afterward, in contact with Guangqia, a Singaporean monk who helped publish them outside Mainland China.